tuda-geo/resmda/docs/paper.md

 # Key Features

 A key feature of `resmda` is its ability to integrate with external simulators.
-A prime example is its integration with open-DARTS (open Delft Advanced Research Terra Simulator) [@voskov2024open], a state-of-the-art open-source reservoir simulation framework developed at TU Delft.
+A prime example is its integration with open-DARTS (open Delft Advanced Research Terra Simulator) [@opendarts], a state-of-the-art open-source reservoir simulation framework developed at TU Delft.
 This integration is documented in the package examples, showing how `resmda` can be used with industry-standard simulators while maintaining its user-friendly interface.

 The software implements several features to enhance its functionality.
 These include localization techniques for parameter updates, gaussian random field generation for realistic permeability modeling, ....
 INCLUDE HERE MORE FEATURES.

 # Research Applications